PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 from 0.068364s to 0.035449s for float16 (1.93x); traced clone-stage peak memory
 dropped 50% in both cases.
 No model conversion or inference was run.

+Precision and quantization artifact lifetimes are now bounded at their actual last consumers.
+Float32/float16 write indices and serialization IRs, the pre-export float32 source, dynamic-range IR, all four strict-integer variant IRs/results, and calibration samples are explicitly released before the next large artifact is built.
+Calibration ranges and report state are retained only until the strict-integer JSON report is written.
+An AST lifecycle gate covers all sixteen large local objects and rejects any release before a later load.
+Artifact-preparation, writer, and architecture validation passes 94 tests.
+A seven-run synthetic 2,000-op/six-artifact lifetime benchmark reduced traced peak memory from 21.21 MiB to 3.72 MiB (82.4%) when applying the new sequential release boundary.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted